 Robby loves the entire hunting experience from the planning and scouting to the camp and finally the hunt.
 To him, it is much more than killing an animal, although the kill is the period that completes the whole sentence.
 He focuses on big mule deer hunting but in the process found hundreds of areas that hold quality elk, deer, and moose hunting in several western states.
 Robby loves God and His creation and believes God put it all here for us to manage and enjoy.
 Robby lives in Iona, Idaho with his wife Jodi and their three wonderful children.

-- A pretty good buck I took in 2012, this one on Idaho’s public land.
+A pretty good buck I took in 2012, this one on Idaho’s public land.
 This hunt was presented on Rokslide.com’s Live Hunt.
 You can watch that hunt at http://www.rokslide.com/forums/showthread.php?3595-High-Country-Horseback-Mule-Deer-Hunt The good Lord shined on me after a very tough season (I missed three bucks this size and bigger that year.)

 The Brokenheart buck, or so I named him in the summer 2010 issue of Christensen’s Hunting Illustrated.
 See that issue to read the entire story of the two-year chase after this buck with a bitter-sweet ending.
 I took this archery buck on one of the private land ranches I manage in Idaho.
 He lab-aged at 6 years old and sported 6″ bases.
 I’d scouted and hunted this buck nearly 50 days in two years.
 Praise the Lord.